 ‘Paint It Black’

 Many feel that this track was the moment The Rolling Stones truly separated from their perceived arch-rivals, The Beatles.
 No longer were the two competitors, they were now two sides of an unmistakable coin.
+The Beatles may have provided a shinier surface but the Stones were as tough as metal.

 Yet they still enjoyed using a Beatles-type instrument, the sitar, “Brian [Jones] got into the sitar and used it on a few things, like ‘Paint It Black’.
 I found it an interesting instrument, the idea of the sympathetic strings underneath that resonate to the strings on top.”